Skip to content

 Fleets

-By default, when you run dstack apply with a dev environment, task, or service, dstack reuses idle instances from an existing fleet.
-If no idle instances matching the requirements, it automatically creates a new fleet using backends.
+When you call dstack apply to run a dev environment, task, or service, dstack reuses idle instances from an existing fleet.
+If none match the requirements, dstack creates a new cloud fleet.

 Define a configuration

-To create a fleet, create a YAML file in your project folder.
-Its name must end with .dstack.yml (e.g. .dstack.yml or fleet.dstack.yml are both acceptable).
+Define a fleet configuration as a YAML file in your project directory.
+The file must have a .dstack.yml extension (e.g. .dstack.yml or fleet.dstack.yml).

 type: fleet